5l1v3r1/go-flandmark/README.md

 To create an `Image`, you will pretty much always use `GoGrayImage(image.Image)` to convert Go image types to `Image` objects.

 Once you have all of these objects created, you will use the `Cascade` to iterate through faces and the `Model` to find landmarks in those faces.

+# TODO

+Use some sort of asset->source utility to package the default cascade and model into the code itself.